Piraeus Morning Visit on 14 August 2020

 The WORLDCHAMPION JET seen leaving the port of Piraeus, during her second season under Sea Jets.

 The WORLDCHAMPION JET seen leaving Piraeus.
 She has had a very impressive résumé.
-Indeed, she was the fastest passenger ship in the world when she was completed in Australia in 2000 in order to enter service for Danish company Bornholmer Færgen (formerly known as Bornholms Traffiken) as the VILLUM CLAUSEN.
-She also held the world record for the fastest-ever crossing made by a ship of her kind until 2013, when it was surpassed by the then-newly-built high speed ferry FRANCISCO of Argentine company Buquebus.
+Indeed, she was the fastest passenger ship in the world when she was completed in Australia in 2000 in order to enter service for the Danish company Bornholmer Færgen (formerly known as Bornholms Traffiken) as the VILLUM CLAUSEN.
+She also held the world record for the fastest-ever crossing made by a ship of her kind until 2013, when it was surpassed by the then-newly-built high speed ferry FRANCISCO of the Argentinian company Buquebus.
 Furthermore, following her first season in Greece, she won the prestigious 'Ship of the Year' award given by Lloyd's List Greek Shipping Awards for 2019.
 She became the third Greek coastal service ship to win the much-coveted award, and the first one since 2007, back when the NISSOS CHIOS of Hellenic Seaways (now known as the BLUE STAR CHIOS of Blue Star Ferries since 2020) won it.
 The first Greek coastal service ship to have received the honour was the sister ship of the NISSOS CHIOS, the NISSOS MYKONOS of Hellenic Seaways (which is now the BLUE STAR MYCONOS of Blue Star Ferries, also since 2020).

 A view of the WORLDCHAMPION JET as she is heading towards the exit of the port of Piraeus.